 Requirements for substitutes are similar to teachers.
-Persons interested in a substitute position at Rivermont Preschool must complete an employment application as well as the state-required background checks prior to employment.
+Persons interested in a substitute position at Rivermont Preschool must complete an employment application.
 Substitutes work from 8:45 to 12:15 unless otherwise specified by the teacher who needs coverage.

 Contact Treasa Plude if interested in submitting an application.

 The following are requirements for teachers employed by Rivermont Preschool: